ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 These annotations make the intent clearer: `p` is a pair of ints, `q` a pair of strs, and `data` is a string-to-int map.
 Under the hood, the type checker treats `Pair[int]` as `tuple[int, int]`.
-If you don't subscript the alias (e.g., just use `Pair` by itself), the type variables are typically treated as `Any`.
+If you do not subscript the alias (e.g., just use `Pair` by itself), the type variables are typically treated as `Any`.
 For example:

 ```python